formal verification

 Programming a Mini-Lean in Julia's Type System Programming a Mini-Lean in Julia’s Type System

 Guillermo Angeris builds a working theorem prover in 61 lines of Julia.
 A tiny trusted kernel, six axioms, and the compiler does the rest.
-This article walks through the full construction.
+Here is the construction.

 Building a Tiny Theorem Prover in Python Building a Tiny Theorem Prover in Python